-Because this exercise is part of a market study and not an actual development, conservative estimates were made in the context of creating working examples for high level feasibility.
+Because this exercise is part of a market study and not an actual development, conservative estimates were made in the context of creating working examples that indicate development potential.

 RECOMMENDATION:

 The commercial space proposed could house a restaurant, an upscale bar, music school, community workspace, organic grocery store, artist production/gallery/exhibit space or other large user of space which would draw people to downtown De Pere.